yucheols/ENMs_In_R/tutorials/tutorial_4.md

 ### Generating ENMs for multiple species at once using the ENMwrap pipeline
 In previous tutorials, we learned how to implement a single-species ecological niche modeling.
 However, sometimes we need to simultaneously generate ecological niche models for many different species.

+## Part 0.
+Prepare the working environment and load packages
 ```r
 # clear working environment
 rm(list = ls(all.names = T))